p1m-ortho/qs-global-ortho-search-queries/README.md

 2. Critically appraise and, where possible, replicate those of the systematic reviews idenitifed that are useful for evidence-based practice, in the appraiser’s mind.
 3. Tag the records under review with physician specialties to ease following the updates by practising physicians.

+**Pragmatic worth:**

+* Early disseminate findings of well-conducted systematic reviews with large practice impact to general English-speaking audience.
+* Early disseminate new systematic review records to practising physicians according to their specialty.
+* Provide both the general audience and practising physicians, who usually lack expertise in evidence synthesis, with open-access quality critical appraisals of systematic reviews.

 ## Methods

 ### The Ten Steps